 At CT Manchester, the Global Studies department encompasses the disciplines of economics, geography, history and political science.
 The courses offered in these disciplines are designed to encourage students to take the world view in studying human society, its institutions, physical environments, population patterns and economic structures.
 These courses require students to synthesize and analyze information, thereby honing their abilities to think logically, flexibly and critically.

-At MCC, the general education core curriculum is an integral part of every degree program.
+At Manchester, the general education core curriculum is an integral part of every degree program.
 The Global Studies Department offers a broad range of courses from which students may choose to satisfy their general education knowledge areas.

 Those who are interested in Economics, Geography, History, or Political Science and who are considering transferring to a college outside the CSCU system, should consider the Liberal Arts and Science associate in arts degree program.

 Students who are thinking of transferring are encouraged to meet with their academic advisors to discuss their plans and how courses transfer to other institutions.
 More information on the transfer options available can be found in the Transfer Services portion of the website.

 Christopher Paulin, Professor